 What is Narcissism

 Narcissism is one of the most prevalent mental disorders that affects up to 6% of the population.
 It’s characterized by extreme self-love and vanity, leading to overestimating one’s abilities and an excessive need for admiration from others.
-A selfish person will typically have little regard for other people’s feelings, conditions, or rights; they may take advantage of them without guilt or remorse.
+Famous narcissists will typically have little regard for other people’s feelings, conditions, or rights; they may take advantage of them without guilt or remorse.
 In other words, they lack empathy.

 They always have to be the center of attention, they must know everything, and if something doesn’t go their way, it’s the end of the world.